itsdt/cybersecurity-basics-to-advanced-for-beginners-/Day1/README.md

-# Day 1: Introduction to Cybersecurity
+# Introduction to Cybersecurity

-Welcome to Day 1 of your 30-day cybersecurity journey!
 Today, we’ll cover the basics of cybersecurity, its importance, and key concepts.
 Let’s dive in.

 ## What is Cybersecurity?